Dongming20/Ursa/README.md

 -__cd__ stands for the Contour-Deformation calculation method for the GW self-energy (Options: cd, casida, none (no GW)),

--__p2__ stands for P2-FEM real-space mesh discretization (p3 is also available for more accuracy).
+-__p2__ stands for P2-FEM real-space mesh discretization (p3 is also available for higher accuracy).
 We note that running G0W0 with p2 provides good enough results for the HOMO energies.

 Before executing the DFT simulations, you can edit the file __H2.gw__ and change various options.
 Many of the these options are self-explanatory (such as p2 vs p3) but many others are expert options.
 A comprehensive URSA documentation is not yet available.